lazywithclass/project-lamp/website/book/intro.markdown

 In this book, we let **exercises** do the talking, a liberty that is present due in part to an advantage of certain functional languages.
 We hope that the reader will soon come to understand what we mean by this.

 {%
-repl_only quicksort#150#-- 1.
+repl_only quicksort#-- 1.
 Take a look at the definition of quicksort quicksort :: forall a.
 (Ord a) => List a -> List a quicksort Nil    = Nil quicksort (x:xs) = xsLess <> (singleton x) <> xsMore